|Campus setting||Information not available|

 In response to overwhelming demand for on-campus housing, the university has secured a master lease to add 45 “apodment”-style beds to Seattle University housing options.
 Yobi Apartments on the corner of 13th and Marion (behind the Admissions & Alumni building) hosts five floors of micro-apartments

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 2 Business and Management 1 Education and Teaching 1 Humanities & Social Sciences 2 Mass Communication & Media 2 MBA 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 2 Business, Management 1 Education and Teaching 1 Humanities & Social Sciences 2 Mass Communication & Media 2 MBA 1

 Be the first one!